 The next performance review

 Shortly after that preliminary discussion an appraisal took place.
 And oh what a surprise, Joe gave him a bad review.
 The explanation was: “Your attitude is not very inspiring for your environment.
 You are very negative”.
-Bob did not recognise this picture at all.
+Bob did not recognize this picture at all.
 He also told Joe that he could not know this, because he never came close to Bob’s inner circle.
 “We never see you, so what are you basing this on?”

 Joe, however, was blunt: “I do know what’s going on” he said calmly.
 Bob became angry and told Joe that he disagreed with the assessment.
 He got up and left the office of his supervisor.
 The next day he had to appear at Michael’s office, the manager of Joe.
 Joe was there too.
-He was told that he had to change his behaviour.
+He was told that he had to change his behavior.
 Otherwise there would be ‘appropriate measures’ be taken.

 Bob was furious.
 He did not like this way of doing things, he said.
 He had been honest, had spoken openly with Joe, but then there was a bad review.
 That bad review just came out of nowhere.
 There are all sorts of things Joe told him that were never there before.

 Joe shrugged.
 “Michael, this is also Bob.
-Not accountable for his behaviour.
+Not accountable for his behavior.
 He is always on the defensive side to defend his negative attitude.
 And there he goes too far.
 In this interview he talks about, he came to tell me that I had to be careful.
 It was 5 minutes before 12.
 As if he, as an employee can give me a deadline.
 I missed every respect in that conversation. “

 Bob was repeatedly given to understand that he would receive an official warning.
 He was additionally put in a different position in the process.
 He initially held a somewhat more responsible position than his colleagues and had some more tasks.
 Now they put him back in a role that was usually filled by people who just came to work there.
 But of course his attitude was not positive!